What Is Action Governance?

 By Patrick McFadden March 17, 2026

-Most AI governance stops at models and monitoring.
+Most governance conversations around AI-enabled systems stop at models, monitoring, and security.
 The missing runtime discipline is Action Governance.

 By Patrick McFadden February 28, 2026

-The Commit Layer is the missing control point in AI governance: the execution-boundary checkpoint that can answer, before an action runs.
+The Commit Layer is the missing control point in institutional governance: the execution-boundary checkpoint that can answer, before an action runs.

 By Patrick McFadden February 23, 2026

-A pre-execution AI governance runtime sits before high-risk actions and returns approve/refuse/supervised—using your rules—and emits sealed evidence you can audit and defend.
+A pre-execution governance runtime sits before high-risk actions and returns approve/refuse/supervised—using your rules—and emits sealed evidence you can audit and defend.